camiloandcu/Credikfam/README.md

 <h3 align="center">Credikfam</h3>

   <p align="center">
     Credikfam is a full-stack application designed to manage various entities related to credit management, such as companies (Empresas), employees (Funcionarios), customers (Clientes), credit requests (Creditos), analysis reports (Analisis), and more.
-The backend demonstrates the use of JPA (Jakarta Persistence API) for database operations, alongside RESTful web services to handle HTTP requests.
     <br />
     <a href="https://github.com/camiloandcu/Credikfam"><strong>Explore the docs »</strong></a>
     <br />